About the program

 All participants are encouraged to confront the underlying issues that led to their addiction.
 This occurs in a safe and supportive environment where Odyssey House’s values of trust, concern, respect, honesty and love are promoted.

 The program provides a balance between work, therapy and recreation.
-Each resident has access to a variety of professional staff including some who have recovered from their own problems with addiction.
-An individual treatment plan is developed for each resident.
+Each resident has access to a variety of professional staff including many who have a lived experience of addiction and/or overcoming adversity.

 All residents participate in community decision-making.
-They are also expected to contribute to the functioning of the community by cooking, cleaning and working on property development and maintenance.
-A variety of group based activities help individuals learn new or better coping skills, build self esteem and take responsibility for their circumstances.
+They are also expected to contribute to the functioning of the community by cooking, cleaning and working on property development, special projects and maintenance.
+A variety of group-based activities help individuals learn new or better coping skills, build self-esteem and take responsibility for their circumstances.

-Residential Rehabilitation services at Benalla are now smoke-free.
-All residents are provided with the option of Nicotine Replacement Therapies or Champix as alternatives to tobacco or smoking, and to help support their withdrawal.
+Residential rehabilitation services at Benalla are smoke-free.
+All residents are provided with the option of free Nicotine Replacement Therapies as alternatives to tobacco or smoking, and to help support their withdrawal.

-Family members are able to have regular contact and visits with program participants.
+Family members can have regular contact and visits with program participants.
 The Odyssey House Circuit Breaker program is located at 1619 Kilfeera Road, Molyullah (near Benalla).

-“By the time I got to Odyssey I’d been everywhere else – jail, psych institutions, lost track of how many de-toxes I went through… Nothing else worked.
+“By the time I got to Odyssey I’d been everywhere else – jail, psych institutions, lost track of how many de-toxifications I went through… Nothing else worked.
 But something worked for me at Odyssey.
-I didn’t get it the first time but I got another chance and something just really clicked.
+I didn’t get it the first time but I got another chance, Circuit Breaker will give you another chance, and something just really clicked.
 It’s not easy but it was worth the effort.
-I learnt so much about myself and I also had a lot of fun even though I was working hard…” -Matt
+I learnt so much about myself and I also had a lot of fun even though I was working hard.” -Matt

 The Circuit Breaker program is funded by the Commonwealth Government’s Department of Health.
-Residents are expected to make a contribution toward program costs through their Centrelink benefits or any other source of income (if available).
-The contribution is $170.10 per week, plus up to $72 per week for any specific personal items.
+Residents are expected to contribute toward program costs through their benefits or any other source of income (if available).
+The daily contribution varies, but from September 2023 it will approximately $40 per day.